zivbeh/GraphReaderExtension/README.md

-# Region Screenshot (Chrome Extension)
+# Graph Reader (Chrome Extension)

-Select a portion of the current page and save a cropped screenshot to your Downloads folder.
+Select a graph, set the axis and scale, then easily find any points and slopes.
+100% accurate and saves time guessing the right values for complicated and bad graphs!

 ## Install (Load Unpacked)